 These include Alzheimer's disease, cancer, diabetes, arthritis, and asthma.

-Typically, this usually relates to a condition where you are already receiving treatment or care, or when the symptoms have already been identified.
-It could also include any condition that you have contacted your GP about, or that you are having tests or outpatient investigations for.
+Typically, this relates to a condition you’re already receiving treatment or care for, or when the symptoms have already been identified.
+It could also include any condition that you’ve contacted your GP about, or that you’re having tests or outpatient investigations for.Â

-Although fewer life insurance companies will offer cover to people with previous or existing medical conditions, there are specialist providers available that will be willing to help you.
+Although fewer life insurance companies offer cover to people with previous or existing medical conditions, there are specialist providers available that will be willing to help you.

-You may be able to get life insurance without any exclusions (meaning you still get a payout even if you die from a condition you have declared to your insurer), but the cost of cover may be higher to reflect the increased risk.
-However, life insurance can bring peace of mind if you are worried about providing for your family or paying off your debts after your death.
+You may be able to get life insurance without any exclusions, meaning you still get a payout even if you die from a condition you’ve declared to your insurer.
+But the cost of cover tends to reflect the increased risk.Â

 The best way to find an affordable life insurance policy with a history of medical issues is to talk to a professional who will take your unique needs into account.